Disciplinary procedures and workplace stress: Is your organisation at risk of a personal injury claim?

 This decision is also a reminder that suspension from duty should be handled with care.
 In the case of Yapp v Foreign and Commonwealth Office (where the facts were in many ways similar to Mr Marsh’s case) the Court of Appeal found that the withdrawal of a diplomat from his post, before any allegations had been put to him or any investigation had taken place, was a breach of contract entitling him to damages.
 The Employment Appeal Tribunal made a similar finding this month in the case of Agerayo v London Borough of Lambeth where the suspension of a teacher, without proper consideration of any alternative, was also held to breach her contract.
 Even in concerning circumstances, suspension should not be a ‘knee jerk’ reaction but should be carefully considered and justified.

-If you have any questions or need support with a difficult case, please do not hesitate to get in touch with Phil or Roddy or speak to your usual Weightmans advisor.
-Weightmans has significant expertise in defending claims for employers arising from workplace stress and you may be able to ask your insurers to use us to defend claims for you.
+If you have any questions or need support with a difficult case, please do not hesitate to get in touch with us.
+We have significant expertise in defending claims for employers arising from workplace stress and you may be able to ask your insurers to use us to defend claims for you.